 Understanding the cost of living in Dominica

 Compared to the US or Europe the cost of living in Dominica is relatively low.
 Renting and real estate property prices are lower than in most Caribbean islands, local products are cheap, as well as transportation.
-If you are looking to live or retire on a budget, Dominica is the place.
+If you are looking to live or retire on a budget, this is the place.

-Eating and dining out in Dominica
+Eating and dining out

 In Dominica, there are different options to dine out and prices vary accordingly.
-A meal in an inexpensive restaurant equals $7, while a three courses meal for two people in a mid-range restaurant equals $70.
+A meal in an inexpensive restaurant equals $7, while a three courses meal for two people in a mid range restaurant equals $70.

 Also, keep in mind that imported and domestic beers are cheaper than in most countries.

-Dominica transport costs
+Local transport costs

 Taxi and buses are privatized and available mostly everywhere in Dominica at considerably lower prices than in the US.
 You will soon enough discover that taxis are actually the most popular and affordable way to commute on the island.